ewintram/Instasham/README.md

 ```
 As a user
-So that no one can delete my photos
+So that no one can delete my posts and comments
 I want to be the only one who can delete them
 ```